-i) The Governors have a statutory responsibility for the conduct of the school and its curriculum and for the safety of a planned educational visit.
-Authority for residential visits require the approval of the Governing Body.

-- ii) The Local Authority also has a duty of care for children on school visits as outlined in the LA guidelines. - iii) The Head Teacher has overall responsibility for ensuring that this policy is adhered to and for all off-site activities.
-Whether accompanying children or not, the headteacher is ultimately responsible for ensuring trips are well-organised with appropriate supervision and planning. - iv) The Educational Visits Co-ordinator has responsibility for ensuring the quality of risk assessments completed by the lead staff member for each visit.
-These must be completed in a timely manner (1 month for a residential, 2 weeks for a trip, 1 week for a sports competition and 2 days for a local walk). - v) All Staff have the responsibility to co-operate with the headteacher and the governors, to ensure the safety and success of a school visit.
+- i) The Governors have a statutory responsibility for the conduct of the school and its curriculum and for the safety of a planned educational visit.
+Authority for residential visits require the approval of the Governing Body. - i ii) The Local Authority also has a duty of care for children on school visits as outlined in the LA guidelines. - iii) The Head Teacher has overall responsibility for ensuring that this policy is adhered to and for all off-site activities.
+Whether accompanying children or not, the headteacher is ultimately responsible for ensuring trips are well- organised with appropriate supervision and planning.
+All risk assessments must be signed off by the headteacher. - iii iv) The Educational Visits Co-ordinator has responsibility for ensuring the quality of risk assessments completed by the lead staff member for each visit.
+These must be completed in a timely manner (1 month for a residential, 2 weeks for a trip, 1 week for a sports competition and a local walk). - iv v) All Staff have the responsibility to co-operate with the headteacher and the governors, to ensure the safety and success of a school visit.
 All outdoor activities must have prior approval of the headteacher.
 Whilst responsible for pupils (including overnight in the case of Residentials) staff must adhere to the expectations of supervision of children as outlined in the staff code of conduct.